overclocker710/data-science-S2023/challenges/c02-michelson-assignment.md

 **Observations**:

-- When graphing velocity vs temperature there was more variation in the real results than the simulated ones.
-I think this might have to do with the fact that since Michelson could not create a good vacuum, the presence of air causes temperature to have an effect.
-If it were a vacuum there could be no temperature.
 - The Distinctness makes an impact on the measured velocity, although I am not sure why.
 The trends in the real data more or less mirror the simulated data.